arjohnaguilar/n8n-tse/README.md

 ### ✔ If RESOLVED:

 * No reset needed
-* Inform user clearly
+* Inform user

 ### ❌ If NOT RESOLVED:

-* Proceed to **2FA Reset Evaluation**
+* Proceed based on issue type

 ---

 # 🔐 5.
 2FA Reset Conditions

-ONLY proceed if ALL are true:
+ONLY proceed if:

-* User confirms password is correct
+* Password is confirmed correct
-* Basic troubleshooting failed
+* Troubleshooting failed
-* Issue is clearly related to 2FA/authenticator
+* Issue is clearly 2FA-related
-* No suspicious activity detected
+* No suspicious activity

 ---

 # ⚙️ 6.
 2FA Reset Execution

-If approved:

-1. Locate account (if ID available)
+1. Locate account
-2. Remove existing 2FA binding
+2. Remove 2FA binding
-3. Reset authentication setup
+3. Reset authentication
 4. Trigger re-enrollment
-5. Log action in system
+5. Log action

 ---

+# 🔑 7.
+Forgot Password Handling (NEW)

+If user **forgot password**:

+❌ Do NOT attempt manual reset

+👉 Action:

+* Inform user that password reset must be handled securely
+* **Escalate to TSE**
+* **File a ticket in the ticketing system**

+---

-# 📢 7.
+# 📢 8.
 Communication Rules

-Always:

-* Start with a confirmation question
+* Start with confirmation
-* Avoid asking for all details at once
+* Do NOT ask everything at once
 * Guide step-by-step
-* Use simple, clear language
+* Keep it simple and clear

 ---

-# 🚨 8.
-Escalation Rules (UPDATED FOR TSE)
+# 🚨 9.
+Escalation Rules (TSE)

 Escalate if:

+* Forgot password request
 * Identity cannot be confirmed
-* Account cannot be found
+* Account not found
-* Suspicious activity detected
+* Suspicious activity
 * Multiple failed attempts
-* Issue persists after reset/troubleshooting
+* Issue persists after troubleshooting/reset

 👉 Escalation Path:

-* Contact the **TSE in POST Tech GC**, OR
+* Contact **TSE in POST Tech GC**, OR
-* File a ticket via the **official ticketing system**
+* File a ticket in the **ticketing system**

 ---

-# 🧠 9.
+# 🧠 10.
 Support Behavior Rules

-* Prioritize **intent over format**
+* Prioritize intent over format
-* Do **NOT** reject due to missing fields
+* Do NOT reject incomplete requests
 * Extract what you can
 * Ask follow-ups naturally
-* Always aim to **resolve before escalating**
+* Resolve first before escalating

----